 - Take off the air valve cap

-- If water is leaking from the valve, then your tank likely has a ruptured bladder which will require a replacement
+- If water is leaking from the valve, then your tank likely has a ruptured bladder, which will require a replacement

 - Check the pressure by using your tank’s pressure gauge

-Most well water pressure tanks that function with a pressure switch should be around 2 psi below the pressure switch pump cut-in setting.
+Most well water pressure tanks that function with a pressure switch should be around 2psi below the pressure switch pump cut-in setting.
 You can adjust the pressure by adding or releasing air until your gauge matches the appropriate level.

 When Should I Replace My Pressure Tank?

-- Installing a new filtration system
+- Installing a new filtration system that’s effective at removing contaminants

-- Replacing your tank’s water filter
+- Replacing your tank’s water filter on an annual basis to ensure that it’s not worn out

-- Installing an air volume control system
+- Installing an air volume control system to prevent waterlogging issues

-- Keeping fertilizers, pesticides, paints, oils, and all products that contain toxic chemicals away from your well pump
+- Keeping fertilizers, pesticides, paints, oils, and all products that contain toxic chemicals away from your well pump so that they have no way of leaching into your water source

-How Much Does It Cost To Replace a Well Water Tank?
+How Much Does It Cost to Replace a Well Water Tank?

-The price of a new pressure tank averages out to around $400.
-The typical cost of labor fees for installation can range from $125 to $200.
-The size and quality of the pressure tank can also affect the price of the unit itself or its installation.
+The typical cost of labor for installation can range from $125 to $200.
+The size and quality of the pressure tank can also affect the price of its installation.

 Diaphragm Well Pressure Tanks